rtomasa/gpio-joystick-rpi/README.md

 sudo pinctrl gpiochip4 17 ip pu  # Set GPIO17 as input with pull-up
 sudo pinctrl gpiochip4 27 ip pu  # Set GPIO27 as input with pull-up
 sudo pinctrl gpiochip4 22 ip pu  # Set GPIO22 as input with pull-up
+...
 ```

+The above is just an example.
 Repeat this for all GPIO pins used by your joystick.

 ## Device Tree Overlay (permanent configuration)